Tvhee-Dev/DrillsterBot/readme.md

     ![Step 2](readmeImages/Step2.png?raw=true)
 3. Run DrillsterBot-v2.x.exe

-   Make sure you don't delete the "wordlist" directory, doing this will result in the bot having to re-learn all your drills
+   Make sure you don't delete the "wordlists" directory, doing this will result in the bot having to re-learn all your drills